-The early childhood years are a special period in the lives of young children.
-During this time, they begin to trust people outside their families.
-They gain independence and self-control and they learn to take initiative and assert themselves in socially acceptable ways.
-They become keen observers who experiment to find out what happens when they interact with other people and manipulate materials.
-Their language skills surpass the limited vocabulary and sentence structure of toddlers.
+We know that during this time, children begin to trust people outside of their families.
+They start to gain independence, self-control, learn to take initiative and assert themselves in socially acceptable ways.
+They become keen observers who experiment to find out what happens when they interact with other people and manipulate materials as their language skills surpass the limited vocabulary and sentence structure of toddlers.

-THE CREATIVE CURRICULUM PROVIDES WELL-ROUNDED LEARNING ENVIRONMENT THAT FOCUSES ON LITERACY, ART, MATH, MUSIC, AND SCIENCE THROUGH PLAY
+YOUR CHILD WILL EXPERIENCE A WELL-ROUNDED LEARNING ENVIRONMENT THAT FOCUSES ON LITERACY, ART, MATH, MUSIC, AND SCIENCE THROUGH PLAY

-- Positive interactions and relationships with adults provide a critical foundation for successful learning.
+Positive interactions and relationships with adults provide a critical foundation for successful learning.

 Social-emotional competence is a significant factor in school success.